5 Common Mistakes To Avoid When Applying For A Job Online

 2. Not following the application procedure

 Always read the application procedure thoroughly and follow the directions.
 If the company requires you to attach a cover letter with the application form, don’t forget to attach one.
-Should the company want you to take an online test in addition to filling out the application, make sure that you complete the test along with your submission.
+If the company asks you to take an online test, complete it with your application.

-Making a small mistake, like leaving a required section blank in your application form, can easily get your resume ignored or even trashed.
-It’s always a good idea to get someone else to reread your application form prior to submitting so that you don’t make otherwise easily avoidable application mistakes.
+A small mistake, such as leaving a required section blank on your application form, can easily lead to the rejection or even destruction of your resume.
+It’s always a beneficial idea to get someone else to reread your application form before submitting, so that you don’t make otherwise easily avoidable application mistakes.

 When applying for jobs online, you have to properly communicate all your skills in your C.V.
 Sometimes, applicants are in a hurry to adjust their CV to make it suitable for a job application.
-This, however, could limit your chances if your skills are not properly captured in the CV.
-Stop this mistake today and you’ll land that dream job.
+This approach, however, could limit your chances if your skills are not properly captured in the CV.
+Stop this mistake today, and you’ll land that dream job.

 First of all, make sure that your email has a subject line that’s professional, concise, and relevant.
 Additionally, your email address should reflect professionalism.
 For example, emails such as hotpants99@gmail.com will be a turnoff for most potential employers.